Blanqui04/Scientific-Programming-Final-Project---Group-C/API_README.md

 - the predicted diagnosis (malignant or benign)
 - the associated class probabilities

+The FastAPI implementation is located in the `api` folder, with the main application script named `main.py`.

 ## 📋 Table of contents
 1. [Requirements](#requirements)
 2. [Running the API](running-the-api)